+While the accumulated phase per cavity roundtrip is small due to the small change in $n$ during one roundtrip, the phase accumulates substantially within $2Q$ roundtrips.
 Fig.~\ref{fig:CmpMeasTheory}(b) shows the power spectrum of the waveforms ${\cal E}(t)$ at the same delays as in Fig.~\ref{fig:CmpMeasTheory}(a).
-As in the experiment we average over switched and unswitched spectra.
+For better comparison with the experiment we average over switched and unswitched spectra.
 At $\Delta \tau = 8$ ps, we find the unswitched cavity resonance at 1.278 eV, and the switched cavity resonance at 1.287 eV.
 The switched cavity resonance exhibits a strong asymmetry caused by the time-integration of the shifting cavity resonance that we also observe in the experiment.
 The redshift of the trapped light explains the occurrence of transient reflectivity peaks $>$100\% at frequencies below the switched cavity resonance at 1.286 eV and 8 ps in Fig.~\ref{fig:CmpMeasTheory}(b).
 The experimental shifts are larger than in the model, which we tentatively attribute to beyond-Drude carrier dynamics in the experiments since the carrier density ($\sim 10^{19}$ cm$^{-3}$) approaches the range where scattering of electrons with other electrons, holes, or phonons become significant~\cite{Hugel:97}.
-We find good qualitative agreement between the model and the experiment.
+The stronger-than-adiabatic response could possibly also be caused by an interaction of the weak probe pulses with the free carrier plasma.
+The qualitative phenomena of the spectra are however fully captured without such an assumption.
 Overall, we find a good qualitative agreement between the theoretical and experimental curves.